UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/create-mode-configuration.md

 > Before finalizing your create mode configuration, it's essential to preview and test the functionality:

-1. Use the preview feature in the NeoApps.AI to simulate the user experience.
+1. Use the preview feature in the [NeoApps.ai](https://neoapps.ai/) to simulate the user experience.
 2. Test the form by entering data, ensuring that all validations work as expected.

 <!-- ![Previewing and Testing](/img/neoapps_ai_logo.png) -->